Code-Institute-Submissions/onAPlateCatering/README.md

   -  [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code
   -  [W3C Html Checker](https://validator.w3.org/nu) was used to validate HTML code
   -  [Pic Resize](https://picresize.com/) was used to resize images used on the website to improve the website performance
-  -  [Ligthhouse](https://github.com/GoogleChrome/lighthouse) was used to audit my website and the reults of the audit were used to improve the website performance etc.
+  -  [Ligthhouse](https://github.com/GoogleChrome/lighthouse) was used to audit my website and the results of the audit were used to improve the website performance etc.